 Apulian Gnathia Skyphos

-An ancient Apulian Greek Gnathia ware skyphos with alternating vertical panes of fern frond and ivy vine in applied white, separated by panes of diagonal lines in dilute glaze and a laurel band below.
+An ancient Apulian Greek Gnathia ware skyphos of the St. Valentin class with alternating vertical panes of fern frond and ivy vine in applied white, separated by panes of diagonal lines in dilute glaze and a laurel band below.

 Apulia, Magna Graecia.